swcurran/didwebvh-info/docs/whois.md

   - Perhaps the Importer does not know about the mining authority for that jurisdiction.
 The Importer can repeat the `/whois` resolution process for the issuer of _that_ credential.
-The Importer might (for example), resolve and verify the `did:tdw` DID for the Authority, and then resolve the `/whois` DID URL to find a verifiable credential issued by the government of the jurisdiction.
+The Importer might (for example), resolve and verify the `did:webvh` DID for the Authority, and then resolve the `/whois` DID URL to find a verifiable credential issued by the government of the jurisdiction.
 The Importer recognizes and trusts that government's authority, and so can decide to recognize and trust the mining permit